History of hypertext

 Hypertext is text displayed on a computer or other electronic device with references (hyperlinks) to other text that the reader can immediately access, usually by a mouse click or keypress sequence.
 Early conceptions of hypertext defined it as text that could be connected by a linking system to a range of other documents that were stored outside that text.
 In 1934 Belgian bibliographer Paul Otlet developed a blueprint for links that telescoped out from hypertext electrically to allow readers to access documents, books, photographs, and so on, stored anywhere in the world.

 History

 Recorders of information have long looked for ways to categorize and compile it.
 There are various methods of arranging layers of references/annotations within a document.
-Other reference works (for example dictionaries, encyclopaedias) also developed a precursor to hypertext: the setting of certain words in small capital letters, indicating that an entry existed for that term within the same reference work.
-Sometimes the term would be preceded by an index, ☞like this, or an arrow, ➧like this.
+Print reference works, such as dictionaries and encyclopedias, have used various typographical elements such as bold text, small caps, and symbols such as the manicule or arrow to indicate terms that can be cross-referenced, or looked up under another entry in the text.
+For example, instead of a hyperlink to another article, they might have the term formatted as ☞ hyperlink or → hyperlink.
+The cross-references and marginal notes in printed text served a linking function similar to what is seen in hypertext, and links in digital encyclopedias replaced textual cross-references.